matosjoaops/TVVS-PROJ/assignment04/report/report.md

 ##### sneakyPathIdleEsc

 This case asserts that we are in the Idle state, hits the "Esc" key and asserts that we are still in the Idle state.
-This last assertion fails because hitting the "Esc" key actually takes us to the Query Start state even though we had not clicked or typed anything.
+This last assertion fails because hitting the "Esc" key actually takes us to the Query Start state even though we have not clicked or typed anything.

 ##### sneakyPathIdleDelete

 This case asserts that we are in the Idle state, tries to delete all the text in the search bar and asserts that we are still in the Idle state.
-This last assertion fails because we are actually taken to the Query Start state, even though we had not typed anything.
+This last assertion fails because we are actually taken to the Query Start state, even though we have not typed anything.

 ## QF-Test Feedback

-Overall, *QF-Test* proved to be very useful when creating test cases that require interaction with the UI.
+Overall, _QF-Test_ proved to be very useful when creating test cases that require interaction with the UI.
 However, one problem that we found is that the configuration file used makes it harder to collaborate with other people when using the tool.
 The configuration file contains information that is specific to each developer's machine.
 We edited this file in an attempt to use it in a different machine.
-Unfortunately, *QF-Test* signs the configuration file and checks its integrity upon loading, making it impossible to use a file that's been edited.
+Unfortunately, _QF-Test_ signs the configuration file and checks its integrity upon loading, making it impossible to use a file that's been edited.
 Perhaps, if the test suite data was stored in a separate file, it could be used with VCS, while the file with user specific information is ignored.